-- Download the provided code from the lab website.
+- 1) Download the provided code from the lab website.
 This code contains a solution to Fibonacci calculator in case you didn't get that lab fully working.
 However, I would encourage you to use your own code after testing everything with the provided code. - 2) For this lab, I have provided an existing IP core that you will extend.
-This core is located in the accelerator\1.0/ directory.
+This core is located in the accelerator_1.0/ directory.
 To instantiate this core in your Vivado project, move the folder into your IP repository that you used in lab2, or alternatively create a new repository.
 To use multiple repositories, right click in the block diagram (over several other places), and select "IP Settings."
 This will allow you to set the path to multiple repositories.
-As long as you put the accelerator\1.0/ folder into one of these paths, you should be able to instantiate it with the "Add IP" option. - 3) Look over the provided code in the accelerator\1.0/src directory. - The top level is an entity called wrapper.
+As long as you put the accelerator_1.0/ folder into one of these paths, you should be able to instantiate it with the "Add IP" option. - 3) Look over the provided code in the accelerator_1.0/src directory. - The top level is an entity called wrapper.
 This entity doesn't do much yet, but will be expanded upon in later labs to provide access to various resources (e.g., external memories).
 This is the entity that you would instantiate from within the auto-generated AXI peripheral code.
-However, I have already provided that code for you in the accelerator\1.0/hdl/directory, which you do not need to change. - The wrapper entity instantiates the user\app entity, which is the abstraction you will be using for all future labs.
-Currently, user\app provides a clock, a reset, and a simplified memory-map interface that is easier to work with (and can be made portable across different boards) compared to the AXI interface.
+However, I have already provided that code for you in the accelerator_1.0/hdl/ directory, which you do not need to change. - The wrapper entity instantiates the user_app entity, which is the abstraction you will be using for all future labs.
+Currently, user_app provides a clock, a reset, and a simplified memory-map interface that is easier to work with (and can be made portable across different boards) compared to the AXI interface.

-- config\pkg.vhd contains constants and types that are used for configuring the virtual board interface. - user\app.vhd provides constants that are used throughout the application.
+- config_pkg.vhd contains constants and types that are used for configuring the virtual board interface. - user_pkg.vhd provides constants that are used throughout the application.
 Think of this file as a custom header file in C code.
 You should use the constants that I have already provided when creating your memory-map implementation.
-For future labs, you should use this file for your own custom comments and types. - user\app\tb.vhd is a provided testbench that demonstrates how to send inputs and read outputs to/from the memory map.
+For future labs, you should use this file for your own custom comments and types. - user_app_tb.vhd is a provided testbench that demonstrates how to send inputs and read outputs to/from the memory map.
 You do not have to change the testbench for this lab.
 However, I would recommend using this testbench as a template for all future labs.
 Note that the testbench outputs a score, which gives you an idea of your grade.
-The graders will use a similar testbench, so I can't promise your grade will be identical, but this at least gives a good idea of what to expect. - memory\map.vhd implements the memory-map entity that enables application-specific communication with FPGA resources - The fib/ directory contains the solution for the Fibonacci calculator.
+The graders will use a similar testbench, so I can't promise your grade will be identical, but this at least gives a good idea of what to expect. - memory_map.vhd implements the memory-map entity that enables application-specific communication with FPGA resources - The fib/ directory contains the solution for the Fibonacci calculator.
 The top-level entity is called fib. - 4) Modify the memory map entity to enable communication with the two application inputs: go and n.
 Do the same for the two outputs: done and result.
 This will be explained in more detail in class.
-I will also try to provide an exact timing diagram if I get a chance.

 The memory-map interface works as follows.
-When wr\en is asserted (active high), this means that the processor is currently providing valid data on wr\data.
-This data will only be valid for one cycle, so in the same cycle you must check wr\addr and then store wr\data into the corresponding resource, which for this assignment is just a register.
+When wr_en is asserted (active high), this means that the processor is currently providing valid data on wr_data .
+This data will only be valid for one cycle, so in the same cycle you must check wr_addr and then store wr_data into the corresponding resource, which for this assignment is just a register.
 For example, you will have separate registers for inputs go and n.